herrnikolov/air/README.md

 # Sofia Air
-Air Polution Monitor on LCD 20x4 with Raspberry Pi
+Air Pollution Monitor on LCD 20x4 with Raspberry Pi

 Python script that parses data from local Air Quality Station and displayes it on a 20x4 LCD display connected to Rasspberry Pi.